 For a long time Estonian-Moldovan relations were not very intensive, but they have become considerably closer in recent years.
 Moldova’s clear choice and European integration have enabled bilateral co-operation to focus on rendering assistance to Moldova in the framework of bilateral and multilateral co-operation.
 Moldova has been one of Estonia’s priority partner countries for development co-operation since 2006.
-In rendering help to Moldova, Estonia has mostly focused on projects for raising the capability of the public sector, providing assistance to the establishment of an e-state information system, and on health care, environmental and educational projects.
+In rendering help to Moldova, Estonia has mostly focused on projects for raising the capability of the public sector, providing assistance to the establishment of an e-governance information system, and on health care, environmental and educational projects.

 |March 2012||Minister of Agriculture Helir-Valdor Seeder|